shan2new/chatbot/README.md

 Persistent Memory: App remembers your conversations on reload and previous conversations

-Deployment URL: https://chatbot.thirdarm.in (An access token is required to access this)

 Additional Info:

 1. AWS Elastic Container Service Integration: Completely hosted via AWS ECS with fargate implementation